top of page

 We move our day center from the basement First Congregational UCC to Second Presbyterian Church at 808 Edith Blvd NE.
 This move allows us to be above ground where we were able to get better cell and internet signals so that families were able to have less challenges looking for employment, attending on line classes, and applying for amenities.

 Family Promise of Albuquerque turned 18 in 2021 and with that comes more responsibility.
-With the assistance of our donors and the Texas Methodist Foundation we were able to purchase our new Home at 1516 San Pedro Drive NE.
-This building will house our static site shelter and our day center.
-We will be able to double the number of families that are served in the shelter portion of our program.
-This will make a huge impact on the fastest growing population of homeless- families- in the Albuquerque and Rio Rancho Communities.
+With the assistance of our donors and the Texas Methodist Foundation we were able to purchase the property at at 1516 San Pedro Drive NE.
+This building was intended to house our static site shelter and our day center, doubling the number of families that are served in the shelter portion of our program.
+This purchase was a milestone achievement for our organization and the communities we serve.
+While it was not meant to be our home due to rising costs of renovation and construction, our dream was simply deferred, not denied.